tq-bit/candidus-docs/docs/intro/getting-started.md

 ## Quickstart

-At a bare minimum, you should customize the following points:
+At a bare minimum, you should customize the following in your Ghost admin panel: <br> <SiteOutput path="ghost/#/settings" />

 - Change the Ghost accent color under `Settings > Design > Brand > Accent color`. <Color text="We recommend using this light blue variation - #bdc5d4" color="#bdc5d4"/>
 - If you're using [Ghost's membership flow](https://ghost.org/help/topic/members/), activate the built-in [static member pages](../customization/static-pages.md)